TYPES OF LESSONS

 PER SESSION: $130.00 due on or before first class meets.

 This is a 4-month session that includes: 8 group classes held on the 2nd and 4th Sunday of every month.
 This session’s paticipants will also be invited to join our scheduled performances throughout that 4-month time frame.

-Performances in the past have included: Thursday's on 1st and 3rd, Mayo Civic Center, The Wicked Moose, and right here at our amazing facility!
+Performances in the past have included: Thursday's on 1st and 3rd, Mayo Civic Center, and right here at our amazing facility!

 Youth Class 1:00 -2:30pm

 SINGLE CLASS: $15.00

 These classes typically meet once or twice a month and are scheduled monthly.
 Throughout the class we offer performances.

 The guitar is a medium string instrument that is played with either your fingers or a pick.
 It is commonly used in most genres from pop music to rock and is great for playing chords or for stepping out to perform hair-raising solos.
 It commonly has six strings, but many guitars also have additional strings to increase range.